dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-ios.md

 5. The **What's next?** screen summarizes the remaining steps.
 These steps could be different depending on your iOS version.
 If you're on iOS version 12.2 and later, your experience might instead require you to:

-    a. **Allow download of management profile**: Your browser will open the Company Portal webiste, and prompt you to allow the download.
+    a. **Allow download of management profile**: Your browser will open the Company Portal website, and prompt you to allow the download.
 The download will be saved in your Settings app.
     b. **Open the Settings app and install the profile**: You'll need to go to the Settings app and install the management profile.
     c. **Return to the Company Portal app**: You'll need to return to the Company Portal app to complete setup.